Tens of thousands losing jobs as India's car crisis deepens: sources

 There is little sign of a revival.

-Tata Motors has had week-long shutdowns at four of its plants in the past two weeks, while Mahindra has said it had five to 13 days without production at various plants between April and June.
+Tata Motors has had week-long shutdowns at four of its plants in the past two weeks, while Mahindra has said it had 5-13 days without production at various plants between April and June.

 A statement from Tata Motors said it has aligned production with demand and adjusted the shifts and temporary workers.

-Honda has stopped production of some car models at its plant in the north-western state of Rajasthan since July 16 and is halting manufacturing entirely at its second plant in Greater Noida on the outskirts of Delhi for 15 days from July 26, two sources said.
+Honda has stopped production of some car models at its plant in the northwestern state of Rajasthan since July 16 and is halting manufacturing entirely at its second plant in Greater Noida on the outskirts of Delhi for 15 days, two sources said.
+REUTERS

-The company's Indian business said that production management will be critical throughout the year and it is seeking to avoid stock build-up.